CHRISCARLON/herding-cats/README.md

 # Purpose

-**The aim of this project is simple, create a basic python library to explore and interact with the UK's open data catalogues**.
+**The aim of this project is simple, create a basic python library to explore and interact with open data catalogues**.

-## Examples of UK Open Data Catalogues
+## Examples of Open Data Catalogues

 **CKAN**
 | Catalogue Name | Website | Catalogue API Endpoint Definition |